ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 - Assign the appropriate license
 - Add the user to the correct group
 - Configure authentication readiness for secure account access
-- Understand the basic user onboarding workflow
+- Understand the user onboarding workflow
-- Practice documentation using a real-world admin scenario

 ## Tools and Services Used
 - Microsoft 365 Admin Center